Speed up your review and approval process in 9 simple steps

 9. The project is completed

 Once the final version has been submitted and approved, the project is ready to be published.
+Following these approval workflows helps organizations maintain quality control and ensure that all stakeholders participate in the decision making process.

 How to master every review and approval process

 The general review and approval process has been outlined above, and it’s a serviceable reference.
-But the process will vary, depending on the type of material you’re going to review.
-Here are further tips to help you master each type of process:
+But the process will vary depending on the type of creative work you’re going to review.

 Video review and approval